coderefinery/presentations/talk.md

 ---

-## Lesson format

-- Interactive
-- Type-along
-- Hands-on
-- Minimize slides
-- Alternate 10-15 minute demonstrations with exercises
-- Progress feedback with green/red sticky notes (inspired by Software Carpentry)
-- Collect feedback after each lesson
-- Software carpentry style format for online material to encourage/simplify transferral

----

 ## Workshops

 ### What works well

 - We fill the rooms
+- Interactive hands-on lesson format
 - Most participants return second and third day
 - Feedback is very useful